aiyer16/udacity-dend-capstone-etl/readme.md

 ## If the database needed to be accessed by 100+ people.
 This problem can be handled by switching from storing the processed data as files to database tables in a cloud data warehouse such as Amazon Redshift, which has the capability to scale automatically based on user demand.

-# Running the ETL Job
-The goal of the ETL job is to download a few datasets from IMDb, clean and manipulate them to create individual dimension and fact tables as Delta Lake tables (parquet files).
-The steps to run the ETL job locally are as follows -

-- Spin up the Spark cluster in Docker using docker-compose command.
-For full instructions on creating Docker image and setting up Spark, see [Spark 2.4.3 Cluster Using Docker](#Spark-243-Cluster-Using-Docker)
-     - `cd ./Spark`
-     - `docker-compose up --scale spark-worker=4` sets up a cluster with 4 workers and 1 master.
-- Run `./bin/python ./src/download_files.py` to download zip files from IMDb to `./data/tmp`.
-- Run `./bin/python ./src/etl.py` to process the IMDb files and generated dimesion and fact tables as Delta Lake parquet files to `./data/delta/`.
-For more information on Delta Lake, see https://docs.delta.io/latest/delta-intro.html.
-The following delta tables are created -
-    - artists
-    - artists_knwnfor_titles
-    - artists_prmry_profession
-    - titles
-    - titles_genres
-    - titles_ratings
-    - titles_genres_ratings
-- Decomission Spark cluster using the docker-compose down command.
-    - `cd ./Spark`
-    - `docker-compose down`

 # Data Dictionary
 Each dataset is contained in a gzipped, tab-separated-values (TSV) formatted file in the UTF-8 character set.
 The first line in each file contains headers that describe what is in each column.
 A ‘\N’ is used to denote that a particular field is missing or null for that title/name.
 The datasets used in this project are as follows: